brasov2de/DialogButtons/README.md

  ## Example 1: Disabled buttons

- The code I've use to disable the "Calculate" button can be found here: https://github.com/brasov2de/DialogButtons/blob/main/FormScripting/Examples/Calculate1.js.
+ The code I've used to disable the "Calculate" button can be found here: https://github.com/brasov2de/DialogButtons/blob/main/FormScripting/Examples/Calculate1.js.

- The customizing for the pCF in that case:
+ The customizing for the PCF in that case:
 ![DisablesAndWhite](./Docs/imgs/Form_Dialog1.png)

 And the result: